 I Love The Rain: How Nature Can Be Therapeutic And Healing

 Are you the type of person who enjoys the sound of rain?
 You might find that hearing raindrops on your roof, or your window has a calming effect on you.
 You aren't alone in feeling this way, and many different people find rain to have a soothing impact on their mood.
-It's even fairly common for people to listen to audio recordings of rain to make it easier to fall asleep at night.
+It's even fairly common for people to listen to audio recordings of rain to make it easier to get to sleep at night.

 Spending Time Outside Helps You To Relax

-Spending some time outdoors can be very relaxing.
-People spend so much time inside these days, and it winds up making you feel very cooped up.
+Spending some time in an outdoor location can be very relaxing.
+People spend so much time inside these days, and it can make you feel very cooped up.
 There's something very therapeutic about being outdoors and looking up at the sky.
 It allows you to take a deep breath of fresh air and simply reset yourself.
 All of the stress that you have been carrying with you from your work week that’s affecting your mood and sleep can be washed away by spending time outdoors when you're able to.

 This is why so many people go on camping trips to relax.
 Visiting the local woods or nearby mountain ranges is something that lets you get in touch with yourself, and it allows you to enjoy a certain sense of calm that only nature can provide.
 You don't necessarily have to go on a long camping trip to enjoy the benefits of nature.
-Even just spending a bit of time outdoors is going to have a positive impact on your mental health.
+Even just spending a bit of time outdoors mid-day is going to have a positive impact on your mental health.

-Being able to go outside and spend some time gardening might be good for you personally.
-Many people love doing things outdoors because it changes things up from their routine.
+Being able to go outside and spend some time gardening might be good for you.
+Many people love doing things outdoors at their location because it changes things up from their routine.
 Think about how much time you spend looking at a computer screen or talking on your phone.
 As important as technology is for everyday life, it's also important to remember your roots and to take time for the simpler things in life.

-Installing a garden area somewhere in your backyard could be the perfect way to spend some quality time outdoors.
-This is going to give you a deep sense of satisfaction when you see your plants start to grow as well.
+Installing a garden area somewhere in your backyard location could be the perfect way to spend some quality time outdoors.
+This can help you develop a deep sense of satisfaction when you see your plants start to grow as well.
 If you find yourself feeling anxious or stressed out about what's going on in your life, then taking time for hobbies like this can help you to put things into perspective.
-Nature does have therapeutic benefits such as boosting your mood and lowering your risk for dementia.
+Nature does have therapeutic benefits such as boosting your mood, promoting sleep, and lowering your risk for dementia.

 Rainy Days Are A Great Time For Personal Reflection

 Rainy days are going to be a perfect time for personal reflection as well.
 While interacting with community is important, it’s also necessary to sit in your own company from time to time.
 When it's rainy outside, you might not be able to spend a lot of time outdoors during certain tasks.
 This can still be a great opportunity to relax and enjoy some downtime, though.
 You've probably heard of people saving books for rainy days in the past.
-If it's raining outside, then you should take it as an invitation to do something good for your mental health simply.
+If it's raining outside at your location, then you should take it as an invitation to do something good for your mental health.

-This could be any number of things that you enjoy doing.
+This could be any number of things that you enjoy.
 Many people do love catching up on a good book, but you might want to do something else that you enjoy.
-If you like writing, then taking the time to make some progress on your book might be a good idea.
-Those who enjoy movies might enjoy getting comfortable on the couch and enjoying the subtle sounds of raindrops while their favorite movie plays, which can inadvertently put them to sleep.
+If you like writing, then taking the time to journal might be a good idea.
+Those who enjoy movies might enjoy getting comfortable on the couch and enjoying the subtle sounds of rain drops while their favorite movie plays, which can inadvertently put them to sleep.

 You can also spend some time simply thinking back on your week and what is going on in your life.
 As mentioned earlier, many people find the rain to be quite relaxing and will develop an appreciation for it.
-If you count yourself among these people, then you should also be able to enjoy just sitting down and reflecting on things while the rain helps you to focus.
+If you count yourself among these people, then you should also be able to enjoy just sitting down at your current location and reflecting on things while the rain helps you to focus.
 Your love of rain will make it easier to simply think about things and to try to put things into perspective.
 Because it’s so relaxing, it can also serve as an effective sleep aid, in addition to being a tool to help you reflect on life.

 Using Nature To Help With Depression Or Anxiety

-Some people even use nature to help with depression or anxiety problems that are flooding their day to day lives.
+Some people even use nature to help with the depression or anxiety problems that are flooding their day to day lives.
 No matter the location, millions of people suffer from depression issues every single year.
 There are also a large number of people who purely suffer from anxiety.
 Sometimes these problems are caused by stress, and spending some time outdoors can help you to relieve your stress.

 You see, spending time in nature is a great way to quiet your mind.
 When you're dealing with a lot of stress every day, it makes it difficult to slow things down enough to work through the issues that you're going through.
 You might work a fast-paced job, or you might be going through tough times in your relationship.
 Whatever the case might be, it's going to be a good idea to spend some time outdoors when you can.